Hospice Care Providers

 Frequently Asked Questions

-What services are included in hospice care in West Virginia?
+What types of services do hospice care providers offer in West Virginia?

 Can hospice care be provided at home in West Virginia?

-Yes, many hospice providers in West Virginia offer in-home care, allowing patients to receive support in the comfort of their own home.
-This option is popular for its familiarity and convenience.
+Yes, many hospice care providers in West Virginia offer in-home services, allowing patients to receive care in the comfort of their own homes.
+This option can be beneficial for those who prefer familiar surroundings.

 Sources